linkeddatacenter/LODMAP2D-api/README.md

 docker-compose down
 ```

-**Using the pre-bulid docker image**
+**Using the Docker image**

-LODMAP2D-api is available in DockerHub repository
+LODMAP2D-api is available in DockerHub repository.

+The images is optimized for http disk caching.

 The linkeddatacenter/lodmap2d-api supports following environment variables: